Video Game Design and Development

 Some of the biggest movie studios use programs like Autodesk Maya and even Adobe Photoshop.
 They also use Nuke and ZBrush for other aspects of visual effects.

-When you want to know what the best VFX software to use, you need to go by more than just name alone.
+When you want to know which VFX software to use, you need to go by more than just name alone.
 To give a better idea of what visual effects software is truly king, we took into account a few different things.

 Primarily, we wanted to look at how effective the visual effects software was at what it did, while also having a reasonable price.
 Is it user-friendly?
 Does it have a good community?
 All of these things were considered in our rankings.